 Secondly, you mention things move and doors open by themselves.
 Check and be sure they really move where your friend sees them move.
 Wind can close doors.
 Check to see if your friend really observes doors closing without any draft.

-If after all your investigation these events prove out to be real, then demons are likely.
+If, after all your investigation, these events to find your "ghost" prove out to be real, then demons are likely.
 In Matthew 12, Christ discussed when a man has an unclean spirit (demon) in his house and a demon leaves.
 When the evil spirit cannot find any place to go, he takes more unclean spirits and goes back to the house he came from.
 The problem is serious according to the Bible.

 As Jesus stated, a person can have a demon leave them, but if they do not put something in their lives to fill the void (like God), they can end of worse than before the evil spirit left (verse 45)!